InRule/DMNModeler/doc/PublicAPIForDMNModeler.md

 ## DMNModelAPI class

-Method ImportIntoLocalRuleApp: Use this method for importing a DRG (Decision Requirements Graph) into the referenced Rule Application.
+Method ImportIntoLocalRuleApp: Use this method for importing a DRG (Decision Requirements Graph) into the referenced rule application.

 Method signature 1: